tachiyomiorg/tachiyomi-extensions/CONTRIBUTING.md

     - You probably will find `getUrlWithoutDomain` useful when parsing the target source URLs.
     - If possible try to stick to the general workflow from`ParsedHttpSource` and `HttpSource`, breaking them may cause you more headache than necessary.
     -  When reading the code documentation it helps to follow the subsequent called methods in the the default implementation from the `app`, while trying to grasp the general workflow.
-    - Set the thumbnail cover when possible.
-When parsing the list of manga during latest, search, browse.
-If not the site will get a new request for every manga that doesn't have a cover shown,  even if the user doesnt click into the manga.

 ### Additional dependencies